-Precedent in the Legal System of Mount Vema requires that in certain circumstances a decision on a legal point made in an earlier case is followed and all courts are bound to follow decisions made by courts above them, and appellate courts are bound by their own past decisions.
+Precedents in the Mount Vema Legal System requires that in certain circumstances a decision on a legal point made in an earlier case is followed and all courts are bound to follow decisions made by courts above them.
+And appellate courts are bound by their own past decisions.